jora450000/mvp-otus/README.md

 This project build images and publish to docker registry for project https://github.com/niallthomson/microservices-demo.git

 gitlab runner is docker:dind.

-tag latest must used for branch main. other tag become from the name of the branch.
+Tag latest must used for branch main.

+Other tag become from the name of the branch.